Dessyreqt/alttprandomizer/readme.md

 Select a location to save your randomized rom, then select `Create`.

 Right now there is only one difficulty, "Casual".
 There may be other difficulties in the future.

+# Think You're Stuck? #

+Randomizing the game definitely tests how well you know it.
+Here's a few places where people commonly get stuck.

+##### Unable get all three pendants and can't get the Master Sword to enter Hyrule Castle Tower?
+Try using the cape to enter the tower instead of the Master Sword.
+##### No Book of Mudora to enter Desert Palace?
+If you have the Ocarina and Titan's Mitt, you can use that instead.
+##### No Fire Rod for use in the Ice Palace?
+Try the Bombos Medallion instead.
+It makes lots of fire.
+##### Need the Hookshot to enter Misery Mire?
+Try using the Pegasus Boots to charge into the block, jumping the gap with the recoil.

 # Differences from the normal game
 There are a number of differences from a randomized game to the normal game.
 Here's a short list: